k454zhan/k454zhan_SQ_W4/README.md

 To run the sketch locally, open `index.html` in Google Chrome using Live Server.

 Click the left or right half of each scene to choose that option.
-Continue until you reach an ending, then click once more to return to the beginning.
+Continue until you reach an ending, then click restart to return to the beginning.

 **Opening the Chrome Console**